 Competition runs strong in hominids.
 No doubt macho cavemen began challenging each other to cookoffs soon after the first bonfire.
-Today, barbecue cookoffs are one of the nation’s fastest growing sports.
+Today, barbecue cookoffs are one of the nation’s fastest-growing sports.
 With scores of new BBQ competitions popping up every year, the current count is probably close to 1,000.

 The first barbecue competition was the Kaiser Foil Cookoff conducted in 1959 in Hawaii, just a few months after Hawaii became a state.
 “For Men Only” contestants sent in their main dish recipes and 25 finalists were flown with their wives (assuming they were all married) to the Hawaiian Village Hotel on Waikiki for the cookoff.

 First prize was the title “Grand National Cookout Champion” and $10,000 cash.
 2nd, 3rd, 4th, and 5th prizes were a Jeep Station Wagon!
 The entry form had “Bar-B-Tricks” that emphasized wrapping things in foil before putting them on the barbecue.
-It seems that the crutch
+It seems that the crutch has a long history.

 The template for modern barbecue competitions comes from chili cookoffs, the first of which, like so many other food firsts, was held at the State Fair of Texas in 1952 in Dallas.
-The World Championship Cow Country BBQ Cookout, held June 3, 1972 in Uvalde, TX at an event called Arama Days was probably patterned after the many chili cookoffs around the state.
+The World Championship Cow Country BBQ Cookout, held June 3, 1972, in Uvalde, TX at an event called Arama Days was probably patterned after the many chili cookoffs around the state.

-Maybe you’re trying your hand a local cookoff, or maybe you’re joining thousands of others in one of the country’s top 3 BBQ competitions, the Memphis in May World Championship Barbecue Cooking Contest, the American Royal World Series of Barbecue, or the Jack Daniel’s World Championship Invitational Barbecue.
+Maybe you’re trying your hand at a local cookoff, or maybe you’re joining thousands of others in one of the country’s top 3 BBQ competitions, the Memphis in May World Championship Barbecue Cooking Contest, the American Royal World Series of Barbecue, or the Jack Daniel’s World Championship Invitational Barbecue.
 Either way, we got you covered.